Digital Families 2019: Speakers

 Chris Martin is CEO at The Mix, a multi-issue advice and support service working through virtual channels.
 Chris is passionate about technology for social good and sits on various advisory panels related to youth, mental health and the implementation of digital, including the National Advisory Board on Statutory Guidance for Youth Services, UKCCIS Digital Resilience Steering Group, Facebook Safeguarding Group, and the Healthy London Partnership, as well as various government APPGs.
 Chris will be leading the mental health and young people workshop.

-John Carr is secretary of the UK Children’s Charities’ Coalition on Internet Safety and has written extensively on children’s rights and online protection.
+John Carr, OBE is secretary of the UK Children’s Charities’ Coalition on Internet Safety and has written extensively on children’s rights and online protection.
 A member of the Executive Board of the UK Council for Internet Safety (UKCIS), he is also a technical adviser to the European NGO Alliance for Child Safety Online based in Rome and senior technical adviser to ECPAT International, a global NGO based in Bangkok.
-John will be leading the gaming workshop.
+John will be leading the children and gaming workshop.

 Damon is Revealing Reality’s joint owner and head of strategy, with almost 20 years’ experience working in strategic consultancy, design research and innovation.
 He has a wealth of experience on the topic of digital use and literacy, particularly in young people.
 His work has included pexplorations of the impact of social media and digital devices on children for Ofcom and the Office of the Children’s Commissioner.
 Damon has also directed all of the agency’s digital innovation studies for the BBC.
 Damon will be leading the smartphones and wellbeing workshop.